 In inaugurating the Hixon forum for Responsive Science and Engineering, Harvey Mudd College seeks to re-envision its mission of producing leaders in engineering and science who have a strong understanding of human and social goals.
 The study of humanities and social sciences has played an important role in HMC’s curriculum from the outset, but that study has been too compartmentalized, not sufficiently joined with the study of science and engineering.
 We need to challenge our students, our faculty, and the scientific community to consider more deeply the moral implications of their work.

-To carry out these activities Beckman proposed that the Forum have a “convener” from the HMC tenure track faculty, a group of up to six HMC faculty participants in any given year drawn together because of shared interest in a particular theme, and an annual senior visitor who would teach some HMC courses, help to organize the conference, and interact with the HMC faculty.
+To carry out these activities Beckman proposed that the Forum have a “convener” from the Harvey Mudd tenure track faculty, a group of up to six faculty participants in any given year drawn together because of shared interest in a particular theme, and an annual senior visitor who would teach some Harvey Mudd courses, help to organize the conference, and interact with the faculty.
 In addition, he suggested that the Forum might offer space and supportive grants to individuals (usually on sabbatical leave from other institutions) who wish to visit for a semester or a year.
-The HMC faculty assigned to the forum would receive some course release; but it was also assumed that they would teach in Forum sponsored innovative courses that would, in many cases, be part of their department’s programs.
+The College faculty assigned to the forum would receive some course release; but it was also assumed that they would teach in Forum sponsored innovative courses that would, in many cases, be part of their department’s programs.
 (With the new requirement of an “integrative course,” it is expected that every department will offer some courses of this kind, at least as departmental electives).